nickjj/esbuild-copy-static-files/README.md

 ## Why?

 I mainly created this because a certain live reloading tool I use didn't filter out files that didn't change.
-This resulted in dozens of unnecessary file being copied and log output in development every time I changed a single CSS or JS file.
+This resulted in dozens of unnecessary files being copied and log outputs created in development every time I changed a single CSS or JS file.
 It was wildly inefficient.

 This plugin fixes the above because it'll only copy static files if they changed on disk since they were last copied.